 View a "flyover" of the Mid-Coast Trolley Extension route.

-The Mid-Coast Trolley extension route begins just north of the Old Town Transit Center and travels in existing railroad right-of-way and alongside I-5 to Gilman Drive.
+The Mid-Coast Trolley Extension route begins just north of the Old Town Transit Center and travels in existing railroad right-of-way and alongside I-5 to Gilman Drive.
 It crosses to the west side of I-5 just south of Nobel Drive and continues on to serve the heart of the UC San Diego campus.
-It then crosses back to the east side of I-5 near Voigt Drive to serve the UC San Diego east campus and Scripps Memorial Hospital, transitions into the median of Genesee Avenue, and continues down Genesee Avenue to the Westfield UTC Transit Center.
+It then crosses back to the east side of I-5 near Voigt Drive to serve the UC San Diego east campus and Scripps Memorial Hospital, transitions into the median of Genesee Avenue, and continues down Genesee Avenue to the UTC Transit Center.

 View simulations of each station.

-The project also can be viewed in more detail, by section, in the following conceptual exhibits:
+The project can also be viewed in more detail, by section, in the following conceptual exhibits:

 Santa Fe Depot to north of Middletown Station